 As a friend of mine asked me this, I realized that a lot of other Windows users also encounter this issue.
 In a nutshell, the error occurs when Windows detects a problem with its hard disk.
 Alternatively, there could be a problem with reading the disk as well.
 When a disk read error occurs, we get a prompt like this – asking us to restart the system.
 Sadly, even after restarting it, users encounter the same "disk read error occurred" prompt.

 Before we teach you how to fix a disk read error, it is important to diagnose the problem first.
-Mostly, one or more of these conditions can be the leading cause for "a disk read error occurred" issue.
+Mostly, one or more of these conditions can be the leading cause for the "a disk read error occurred" issue.

 This is one of the major reasons for getting a disk read error on Windows.
 Chances are that the system's hard drive might be damaged, corrupted, or have a bad sector.
 Therefore, Windows is not able to read the stored content from the drive.